 After completing the Colorado Trail in 2012, I was looking for the next “Big Thing” in hiking.
 I found two “Big Things;” a packraft, and leaving the established trails.
-I quickly learned that hiking without a trail or running an unknown river can give you lots of surprises.
+I quickly learned that hiking without a trail or running an unknown river could give you lots of surprises.
 That’s why my Teton Wilderness Packrafting trip was perfect!

-I planned my trip along Pacific Creek as an easy one or two-night practice run before a more difficult longer trip.
+I planned my trip along Pacific Creek as an easy one or two-night practice run before a more challenging longer trip.
 As it turned out, an overnight on Pacific Creek was quite an adventure.
-Both the paddling and the hiking were harder than expected.
-This gave me chances to practice decision making under frustrating circumstances.
+Both the paddling and the hiking were harder than expected, affording me the opportunity to practice decision making under frustrating circumstances.

-- I went for an off trail bushwacking/canyoneering hike to avoid some rapids that looked just a bit too much to do solo with rusty whitewater skills.
+- I went for an off trail bushwacking/canyoneering hike to avoid some rapids that looked just a bit too much to attempt solo with rusty whitewater skills.

 - On the way, I scared off a grizzly bear.

-I love packrafting and exploring remote wilderness areas for one big reason; it's unpredictable.
-Rain or snow melt can change a river from easy to terrifying, a tree falling into a river can make a safe rapid a deadly trap and a bad decision can quickly put you in a bad situation.
+I love packrafting and exploring remote wilderness areas for one big reason: unpredictability.
+Rain or snow melt can change a river from easy to terrifying, a tree falling into a river can make a safe rapid a deadly trap and a bad decision can quickly put you in a precarious situation.